 Calgary Distinguished Writers Program

 As both a poet and a filmmaker, Shane Book is an artist with two distinctly different disciplines in his arsenal.
-But the University of Calgary’s incoming 2016-17 Writer-in-Residence with the long-running Calgary Distinguished Writers Program (CDWP) finds common ground between the two practices.
+But the University of Calgary’s current Canadian Writer-in-Residence with the long-running Calgary Distinguished Writers Program (CDWP) finds common ground between the two practices.

 “I think there’s a lot of overlap between the two art forms,” says Book, cracking wise.
 “It’s just that poetry is a lot cheaper because you only need a pencil, rather than thousands upon thousands of dollars and actors.”